rcls/gpsfreak/README.md

 The temperature sensor is only for development.
 Once we know how much heat the board generates, we can drop it.
 Or just use a 1¢ thermistor.

-Evaluate whether or the C0G caps on the loop filter are worthwhile.
+Evaluate whether or the C0G capacitors on the loop filter are worthwhile.
 I suspect not in realistic conditions.
+The 0.47µF C0G cap could also be replaced by a through-hole film cap.

 Do we need the super cap?
-It's only for hot-start, but we are likely to be always on anyway.
+It's only to speed up GPS start-up, but we are likely to be always on anyway.

 I'm not sure the output balun on output 2 is worth the cost.